-A transcriptomic study in 2002 of coronary artery smooth muscle and endothelial cells showed similar findings to those shown here.
-In their study 10 ng/ml IL-1ß treatment given to cells in vitro, albeit for 24 hours, showed increased inflammatory mRNA profile in CASMC and ECs by microarray in response to IL-1ß as well as TNF stimulation (Bandman et al., 2002).
+A transcriptomic study in 2002 of coronary artery smooth muscle (CASMC) and endothelial cells (EC) showed similar findings to those shown here.
+In their study 10 ng/ml IL-1ß treatment given to cells in vitro, albeit for 24 hours, resulted in an increased inflammatory mRNA profile in CASMC and ECs by microarray in response to IL-1ß as well as TNF stimulation (Bandman et al., 2002).
 However, they did not validate their findings using PCR and a comparison between pulmonary and aortic smooth muscle cells had not previously been performed.

 Using a similar microarray approach, I have shown that smooth muscle cells from the systemic and pulmonary vascular beds have a differing IL-1ß responsive mRNA transcriptome.
 Systemic smooth muscle cells showed a greater inflammatory mRNA response to IL-1ß stimulation than those derived from the pulmonary vascular bed with more than double the number of annotated genes being regulated by IL-1ß in systemic cells compared to pulmonary cells.